-Refunds are provided only to those students who complete "Drop and Add" forms.
-All fees, except laboratory, materials, insurance and teleweb course fees, are non-refundable.
-The percentage of the refunded tuition and fees is determined solely by the date on which the office of student services receives the form.
-Students are only eligible for a 100 percent tuition refund if they drop before the first day of class in each semester or session.
+Refunds are provided only to those students who complete "Drop and Add" forms within the refund time frames.
+All tuition and fees are refundable prior to the start of classes.
+After classes start, tuition and fees are refunded on a percentage basis, except for the registration fee, which is non-refundable.
+The percentage of the refunded tuition and fees is determined solely by the date on which the registrar's office receives the form.